Click HERE; this will take you to the page on the Forums from where this can be downloaded. Please try it and feed back on that page.

 To achieve this goal of knowing ‘how much’, each individual’s attention has to be turned inwards.
 No teacher can do this part of the process.
 Unless the brain and sensory being is directly involved in the experience of stretching, it will not be effective.
 The most important questions for the acquisition of flexibility: What does that feel like; where do you feel it; and how can you relax further into it?

-Only an individual can answer that question and—critically—the time it takes to relax into the beginning of a stretch; the contraction time, and the time spent in the re-stretch is unique.
+Only an individual can answer that question and—critically—determine the time it takes to relax into the beginning of a stretch; the most effective contraction time, and how long to spend in the re-stretch.
+Each will unique to the individual.
 It can only be experienced, then learned, by each person individually; it cannot be reduced to a formula of number of seconds, or number of reps, or percentage of maximum strength in the contraction.
 This does not come naturally to anyone with a ’sets and reps’ approach.

 As an aside, this is the hardest point to get across: there is no formula for adults; only an approach.
 If it were easy, everyone would be doing it!
 This uniqueness of response is also the reason why the research into stretching has provided so little illumination: all modern research relies on statistical analysis of groups.
 Such research has nothing to say about the individuals comprising such groups.
 Our method begins, and stays with, each individual.

 The author thanks Dave Wardman for comments and vulgarities!
 And he suggests further reading: